-- An original UK pressing with sound this good is a Must Own for all right thinking audiophile record lovers, not just Elton John fans
+- This is an original UK pressing with superb sound — it’s a Must Own album for all right thinking audiophile record lovers, not just Elton John fans

 - Some of the most remarkable string arrangements (and Tubey Magical string sound) ever recorded for a pop album

 - 4 1/2 stars: “Even with the strings and choirs that dominate the sound of the album, John manages to rock out on a fair share of the record. …Elton John remains one of his best records.”

 Folks, if you’re looking for Classic Popular Music that still appeals to sophisticated adults fifty-plus years after it came out, this is the album for you.
 It’s one of the four Classic Elton John records (five if you count GYBR) that belong in every right-thinking audiophile’s collection.